wenbinyugroup/ivabs/docs/source/ivabs/install.rst

 Download and Installation
 =========================

 iVABS can be dowloaded from `its Release Page on github <https://github.com/wenbinyugroup/ivabs/releases>`_.
-Installers contain a single executable for installation while Portable Archives contain all the files in an archive which should be extracted for installation.
-With Portable Archives, one can install iVABS without Administrator privilege.
+Installer contains a single executable for installation while Portable Archive contains all the files in an archive which should be extracted for installation.

 Windows installer
 -----------------

-  1. Select the installation path of your own choice.
+#.
+Select the installation folder of your own choice.
+The default folder is iVABS inside your home folder.
+Note, you should have writing permission for the folder to install iVABS.

-  2. Dakota is optional.
-But if you need Dakota, you need to make sure Dakota binary and Dakota python library are available in the path.
+#.
+Dakota is optional.
+If you would like to continue use the version of Dakota you already have on your computer.
+You need to uncheck the option.
+However, you need to make sure that Dakota binary and Dakota python library are available in the Path.

-  3. Examples and help files are also optional;
+#.
+Environment variables of **PATH** and **PYTHONPATH** can be updated automatically.
+This is

-  4. Environment variables of **PATH** and **PYTHONPATH** can be updated automatically; this is necessary if you want to use iVABS toolset from any command prompt.
+  needed if you want to use iVABS toolset from the command prompt.

-  5. A shortcut can be created in the Start Menu and Desktop, which provides a quick link to the iVABS toolset.
+#.
+A shortcut can be created in the Start Menu and Desktop, which provides a quick link to the iVABS toolset.

-  6. Python3 is needed.
+#.
+Python3 is needed.
 Necessary Python package include: ``numpy, matplotlib``.

 Windows portable archives
 -------------------------